 The StompByte uses the PCM.h library running on an ATMega328p to output a duty-cycle-modulated square wave on pin 11 at 8kHz, which is connected to a 1/4" jack.
 Clock source is a crystal resonator, and LM7805 is used to provide a stable 5V power supply.
 Stomping the button triggers a sound.
 Holding the button for two seconds cycles through different sounds.
-There are 10 samples:
+There are 10 samples and 3 patterns:

 - muted kick